Contract Drafting, Review, and Negotiation • Consultation • Legal Services

 • Drafting collaboration agreements, contract amendments, termination letters, and other agreements.

 Experienced Negotiation on Both Sides of the Table

-As Literary Agent at Rubin Pfeffer Content, a boutique children's literary agency, Melissa has negotiated contracts on behalf of agency clients with a wide range of publishers, from boutique to Big 5, since 2014.
+As Literary Agent at Rubin Pfeffer Content, a boutique children's literary agency, Melissa has negotiated contracts on behalf of agency clients with a wide range of publishers, from boutique to Big 5.

 Melissa joined the affiliated faculty at Emerson College in Spring 2020, teaching Publishing Law in the graduate program for Writing, Literature, and Publishing.

 Melissa graduated summa cum laude and Phi Beta Kappa from Boston University.
 A Terrier for life, she also graduated from Boston University School of Law.
-Melissa is a member of the Massachusetts Bar.
+Melissa is admitted to the Massachusetts Bar.
 She currently lives in Boston.